COST GUIDES

 Lastly, follow up with a final kettle full of boiling water.
 Again, pour it slowly and pause several times to give the hot water time to work.

 Hopefully, that will clear up the blockage, and you can give yourself a well-earned pat on the back.
-If not, one option remains: head to the DIY shops and get hold of a well-reviewed household drain unblocker.
+If not, one option remains: head to the DIY store and get hold of a well-reviewed household drain unblocker.

 5. If all DIY attempts fail...